-The pressure regime observed in 2019, as well as for the full period of record since post-completion stabilization in 2009, has been quite stable with an overall minor decreasing trend.
+The pressure regime observed in 2020, as well as for the full period of record since post-completion stabilization in 2009, has been quite stable with an overall minor decreasing trend.
+The exception is apparent multiple drawdown cycles observed in 2019 and 2020, which are likely observed interference effects from nearby groundwater production.

-Figure 3-2 Pressure Transducer Data Wagon Gulch Well MW-34-5-4-2
+Figure 3-2 Pressure Transducer Data Wagon Gulch Well MW-34-5-4-2 3-5